Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 # How To Run The Code (read carefully please)
 here we have two project where first one utilizes the first fitness function and the second one utilizes the second fitness function
-1) download intellIJ IDEA latest version
+1) Download intellIJ IDEA latest version
-2) dounload JDK 17 or higher
+2) Dounload JDK 17 or higher
-3) set up the environment variable for the bin folder of the JDK 17+
+3) Set up the environment variable for the bin folder of the JDK 17+
-4) open the IDEA
+4) Open the IDEA
-5) open the project (according to the desired fitness function)
+5) Open the project (according to the desired fitness function)
-6) make sure you are connected to the internet
+6) Make sure you are connected to the internet
-7) wait while the IDEA download all the libraries that are included as dependencies in the pom XML file
+7) Wait while the IDEA download all the libraries that are included as dependencies in the pom XML file
-8) go to the main file (here you will get 11 files that are executable (have "psvm" method)) so these files are as follows:
+8) Go to the main file (here you will get 11 files that are executable (have "psvm" method)) so these files are as follows:

    a) MainFirst: This class is used as the main class for the first scenario.